 From the above, a shift towards a paid-as-cleared remuneration for the mFRR capacity procurement auction appears as desirable in the long term.
 However, the quantitative analysis puts in doubt whether the necessary liquidity and competition conditions are already present to make the shift without significantly increasing procurement costs in the short term and while having sufficient confidence that the procurement costs would decrease in the medium term.
 In addition, the quantitative analysis itself, although interesting, is performed on a period that is considered too short and not representative enough to conclude on the topic.
-The analyzed period from February to June 2020 does not allow to detect and isolate possible, seasonal effects and the Covid-19 pandemic strongly affected everyday life and thereby electricity markets.
+The analyzed period from February to October 2020 does not allow to detect and isolate possible, seasonal effects (especially as no winter period is included) and the Covid-19 pandemic strongly affected everyday life and thereby electricity markets (especially in the first half of the year).
 To confirm this change in design, therefore, Elia proposes to reassess the liquidity and competition in the mFRR capacity market in Q2 2021, when at least a full year of data of daily procurement of mFRR capacity will be available.
 Additionally, by that time, Elia will have continued to reflect upon the phase out calendar of the mFRR Flex product and will be able to consider this in the proposed review of the paid-as-cleared question for mFRR capacity.

 No major challenges for the IT implementation at Elia side have been identified at this stage.
-However, when deciding to move towards paid-as-cleared settlement, a more thorough IT analysis will need to be executed in order to assess the impact on the systems at Elia side as well as at BSP side, taking into account the feedback of market parties on this preliminary study report and taking into account (if any) interactions with other projects.
+However, when deciding to move towards paid-as-cleared settlement, a more thorough IT analysis will need to be executed in order to assess the impact on the systems at Elia side as well as at BSP side.
+As pointed out by the BSPs in their consultation feedback, the concrete impact at their side is yet to be precisely assessed but they indicate that the implementation efforts would be substantial.
+Elia will, as presented to the Working Group Balancing meetings in October and November, take into account the interactions with other project in the balancing roadmap for the next years.